 - Understand the benefits of experiential learning placements in LTC for secondary school students, residents and team members.

-- Learn how to use the Experiential Learning in LTC guidebook and online toolkit to support LTC homes and secondary schools in establishing meaningful and impactful partnerships.
+- Learn how to use the guidebook and online resources to build effective partnerships.

 - Leave with practical strategies and resources to start or enhance your experiential learning partnership.

-Would you like a copy of the guidebook, Experiential Learning in Long-Term Care: A Guidebook for Building Partnerships Between Secondary Schools and LTC Homes?
-Complete the survey at the end of the webinar and the Ontario CLRI at the RIA will send you one FREE of charge!
+Would you like a copy of the guidebook, Experiential Learning in Long-Term Care: A Guidebook for Building Partnerships Between Secondary Schools and Long-Term Care Homes?
+Complete the survey at the end of the webinar and we will send you one FREE of charge!
 (Ontario only)